bazzlebream/dawn-of-everything/docs/dawn_of_everything_ch_2_wicked_liberty_notes.md

 	- primacy of tech progress as driver for overall social improvement
 - [[lectures on world history]]
 	- developed argument into explicit [theory of stages of economic development](turgot_theory_of_history.md)
-	- thus, theories of social evolution emerged as "direct response to ... indigenous critique"
+	- thus, theories of social evolution emerged as "direct response to … indigenous critique"
 - soon:
 	- [Adam Smith](adam_smith.md) using these four stages in own lectures
 	- in [[Scottish Enlightenment general theory of human history]] by Lord Kames, Adam Ferguson, John Millar
-	- affected how Europeans thought of indigenous people
+	- **affected how Europeans thought of indigenous people**
 		- changed from:
 			- people used to not think modes of subsistence and division of labor were very important
 			- now thought that they were all that mattered
 		- sort everyone on evolutionary ladder, depending on how they got food
-		- puts egalitarian socieities at the bottom
+			- puts egalitarian societies at the bottom
 			- can't be "equal parties" to considering how wealthy societies should act

 1703-1751
 - indigenous critique